 Acid neutralizers boost the pH of acidic water by exposing them to mineral-rich, highly alkaline media.
 Acidic water is extremely corrosive and can strip the metal out of your pipes and deposit it into your sinks, leaving blue-green stains on your faucets and drains.
 To monitor your acid neutralizer, check your water’s pH balance.
 If the neutralizer has failed to raise your pH closer to the ideal neutral 7, you may need to use a more alkaline filter media to achieve your desired results.

-Carbon filters use adsorption to improve water’s taste and odor by reducing chlorine, a sterilization agent used by municipal water treatment plants to neutralize bacteria in the water.
-The best way to tell if your carbon filter is working is actually by taste and smell.
-Chlorine gives water a chemical taste, as well as a harsh smell.
+Carbon filters use adsorption to improve water’s taste and odor by reducing chlorine, a sterilization agent used by municipal water treatment plants to neutralize bacteria in water.
+The best way to tell if your carbon filter is working is by the taste and smell of the filtered water.
+Chlorine gives water a chemical taste and harsh smell.
 If you notice an unpleasant aftertaste creeping back into your drinking water, it is probably time to replace your carbon filter.
 You can also purchase test strips that will measure your water’s chlorine content.
 Many carbon filters have lead-reducing capabilities as well.
 If you use a carbon filter to reduce lead content, it is extremely important to test for lead periodically.
 A TDS meter will not convey the amount of lead in your water supply, and lead has a host of dangerous side effects.

 A reverse osmosis unit is an example of a unit that should be challenged with a TDS test.
-If your TDS levels are higher than 8, the membrane is allowing too many dissolved particles through and you will need to troubleshoot what problems you may be facing.
+If your TDS levels are higher than 8, the membrane is allowing too many dissolved particles through, and you will need to troubleshoot what problems you may be facing.
 Evaluating your RO’s reduction capabilities also depends on what specific contaminants you are using it to eliminate.
 If your water is high in arsenic, use arsenic test strips to ensure that the toxin isn’t making its way into your water.
-There are test strips available for many contaminants that reverse osmosis reduces, like pesticides and nitrates.
-Using these will give you a more specific understanding of what is making it’s way past the membrane, a nuance that the TDS meter alone won’t provide you.
+You can purchase test strips for many contaminants that reverse osmosis reduces, like pesticides and nitrates.
+Using these will give you a more specific understanding of what is making its way past the membrane, a nuance that the TDS meter alone will not provide you.